orb-community/orb-website/docs/documentation/advanced_policies.md

     Input: PCAP <br>

-    Filters metrics according to the exact direction of the transaction.
+    Filters metrics according to the direction of the transaction.
 Options are: `in`, `out` and `unknown`.
     === "YAML"
         ```yaml
         only_xact_directions: